Multiform-Validator/typescript-javascript/README.md

 - **validateUsername**: Username validation.
 - **validateUSPhoneNumber**: US phone number validation.

-### You can use it in React Native, Angular, any javascript framework or any javascript or typescript code.
+### You can use it in React Native, Nextjs, Nestjs, Angular, any javascript framework or any javascript or typescript code.

 #### Example using Reactjs: